1. Home

 Located in the "Esplanade" district, the Central Campus is near Strasbourg historical center.
 Also called "Esplanade Campus", it is the main University of Strasbourg Campus, regrouping University headquarters and many University of Strasbourg elements (including the "Tour de Chimie"), as well as the main part of the research units.
 Several independant high schools are present as well (Ecole Supérieure des Arts Décoratifs de Strasbourg and INSA).

-Conference venue
+Conference venues

 Campus map

-1 : European Doctoral College (46 Bd de la Victoire, 67000 Strasbourg)
+1 : CDE (European Doctoral College) (46 Bd de la Victoire, 67000 Strasbourg)

-2 : Chemistry Tower (1 Rue Blaise Pascal, 67008 Strasbourg)
+2 : Faculty of Chemistry building - Amphitheatre Guy OURISSON (1 Rue Blaise Pascal, 67000 Strasbourg)

 3 : Restaurant "le 32" (Boulevard de la Victoire, Strasbourg)